RikaIljina/PortfolioProject4/README.md

 They can sign out via the link in the dropdown with their avatar and name in the navbar:

-#### Accessibility
-!!!
-Adding labels to icons made site more jumpy, elements showing and then disappearing next time use aria-label instead of fa-tags und bootstrap tags

 #### Error pages

 The website has four custom  error pages: